kellykchan/Lab2-UnEarthedPart2/README.md

 - [X] The server is connected to a Postgres database.
 - [X] The server queries the table to insert and retrieve data.

+The following **optional** features are implemented:

+- [X] The web app is appropriately styled using Picocss

 ## Video Walkthrough

 Here's a walkthrough of implemented required features: